Deal alert! Northwest, our favorite company, is forming

 Iowa Secretary of State

-If you have any questions about the cost of opening an Iowa LLC, you can contact the Business Services department at the Iowa Secretary of State.
+If you have any questions about the cost of opening an Iowa LLC, you can contact the state Business Services Division at the Iowa Secretary of State.

 Iowa LLC Costs FAQs